 - Modify your Salesforce implementation to activate IP range restrictions.
 This will allow users to access Salesforce only from your corporate network or VPN.
-For more information, see Restrict Where and When Users Can Log In To Salesforce on page 20. - Set session security restrictions to make spoofing more difficult.
-For more information, see Modify Session Security Settings on page 31. - Educate your employees not to open suspect emails and to be vigilant in quarding against phishing attempts. - Use security solutions from leading vendors such as Symantec to deploy spam filtering and malware protection. - Designate a security contact within your organization so that Salesforce can more effectively communicate with you.
+For more information, see Setting Login Restrictions on page 11. - Set session security restrictions to make spoofing more difficult.
+For more information, see Modify Session Security Settings on page 21. - Educate your employees not to open suspect emails and to be vigilant in quarding against phishing attempts. - Use security solutions from leading vendors such as Symantec to deploy spam filtering and malware protection. - Designate a security contact within your organization so that Salesforce can more effectively communicate with you.
 Contact your Salesforce representative with this information. - Consider using two-factor authentication techniques, such as RSA tokens, to restrict access to your network.
-For more information, see Two-Factor Authentication on page 11. - Use Transaction Security to monitor events and take appropriate actions.
-For more information, see Transaction Security Policies on page 6.
+For more information, see Two-Factor Authentication on page 28. - Use Transaction Security to monitor events and take appropriate actions.
+For more information, see "Transaction Security Policies" in the Salesforce Help.